 These are the long, spiky things you put into your piercings to start stretching out the skin.
 They come in various sizes (or gauges), depending on how much you want to stretch out your piercing.

 Most tapers are acrylic or steel.
 It’s really up to you which one to use.
 Many people recommend steel tapers because they slide through the piercing easier.
-They’re slightly more expensive, though.
+But they’re slightly more expensive.

 The following illustration shows various sizes of tapers with their associated plugs.

 Plugs are the round jewelry you put in to keep your ear stretched.
-There are tons of options:
+They’re made out of a number of materials, each with their own benefits:

 - Silicone is a hypoallergenic material.
 It may need more frequent cleaning.